manoverboard/AndrewBoardman/_projects/2-manoverboard-site.md

 ---
 ![screenshot of the site at manoverboard](/uploads/uploads/site-at-mob-home.jpg)

-{% include image-caption.html caption="Homepage of The Site at Manoverboard" %}
+{% include image-caption.html caption="Homepage of The Site at Manoverboard, 1998-2005" %}

 text text text